|

 EUCD (EU Copyright Directive - AKA the EU DMCA) implementation in

+national law.
 We've already seen it happen in the US where copyright protection

 was extended beyond any reasonable amount of time (do I even have